When I was a young associate professor, a professor of flight dynamics

 Isn't this interesting?

-The basic mental model of oscillation is the mass-spring system in the mechanical engineers' minds, and the basic mental model of oscillation is a simple pendulum in the electrical engineers' minds.
+engineers' minds, and the basic mental model of oscillation is a simple

-I have not examined this hypothesis on the engineers' mental models scientifically, but, I believe that you will get the same responses from the engineers if you tell this episode.
+I believe that you will get the same responses from the engineers if you

-If the mass and the amplitude are fixed and the spring constant is changed, the energy and the frequency will change.
+If the mass and the amplitude are fixed and the spring constant is

 If you like, please confirm the formulae below. :-)

-where E is energy, f is frequency, k is spring constant, A is amplitude, and m is mass.
+spring constant, is amplitude, and is mass.

 Sorry, depending on your browsers, the above formulae may not be shown correctly(*2).